Laidout/laidout/README.md

         make depends
         make

-    Note that the Makefiles in the svn code are for the development source, which also tries to do `make` of the Laxkit, since Laxkit and Laidout are being developed basically side by side.
+    Note that the Makefiles in git are for the development source, which also tries to do `make` of the Laxkit, since Laxkit and Laidout are being developed basically side by side.
 Just remove those parts of the Makefiles if you want to compile only Laidout.

-    Note that if your computer has, say, 8 processors, you can compile much faster using `make -j 8` instead of plain make.
+    Also note that if your computer has, say, 8 processors, you can compile much faster using `make -j 8` instead of plain make.

 4. Icons.
     Steps 1-3 have (ideally) compiled everything.
 You can run Laidout (at src/laidout) without icons and also without installing it anywhere.

-    When downloaded through svn, the icons have not yet been generated.
+    When downloading development source code, the icons have not yet been generated.
     Making the icons requires Inkscape (http://www.inkscape.org) to generate icons from src/icons/icons.svg, and in laxkit/lax/icons/icons.svg.
 A python script there calls Inkscape. cd to src/icons and run "make".
 Do the same for laxkit/lax/icons/.

     The laxkit icons need to be put in the laidout icon area. do this with: